victorqrt/mongo_pilot/README.md

 - Endpoints

     - `/` (GET)
       Lists all DBs on your mongo server instance.
-Will list blacklisted DBs.
+Will not list blacklisted DBs.

     - `/<db>` (GET)
       Lists all collections in the specified db.